AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/sign-in-cnnxt.md

 This topic explains how to navigate to AVEVA™ Data Hub via [AVEVA™ Connect](https://connect.aveva.com/) for the following types of accounts:

-* Corporate sign-in: Federation for single sign-on
+* Corporate sign-in: federation for single sign-on
 * Single user sign-in
 * Third-party user access

-## Corporate sign-in: Federation for single sign-on
+## Corporate sign-in: federation for single sign-on

-Some AVEVA™ Connect accounts are configured to use Active Directory Federation, which enables authentication and authorization to AVEVA™ Connect applications using the corporate user identity.
+Some AVEVA™ Connect accounts use Active Directory Federation Services (AD FS), which enables authentication and authorization to AVEVA™ Connect applications using the corporate user identity.
 This enables you to use single sign-on with the user account from the corporate domain.

 1. Open the [AVEVA™ Connect page](https://connect.aveva.com/).